 The bastard sword was probably known and recognised as a long sword or a big sword by medieval people as the name Bastard sword had not been invented to describe this type of sword until after the medieval period had ended.

 A bastard sword could also have been described as a long sword, hand & half sword, or two-handed sword amongst other names that it probably had.
 Literally, all these names refer to the same thing, which is a long sword with a long handle used with one or two hands.

 This also means that the bastard sword did not fit into the one-handed or two-handed sword category exactly because it could be used in either way, there were also variations of the bastard sword, some had longer handles than others and different adaptations were made on the hilt for example.

 “The name Bastard sword is just a modern way to classify this type of sword, medieval people did not use the term bastard sword and all different types of swords were just known to them as “swords”.

-These skilled medieval Craftsmen would “Smith” the blade of a bastard sword, this took a lot of skill and years of training as the blade-smiths would carefully shape and temper the metal into shape, the steel would be finely crafted.
+These skilled medieval Craftsmen would “Smith” the blade of a bastard sword, this took a lot of skill and years of training as the blade-smiths would carefully shape and temper the metal into shape, and the steel would be finely crafted.

-Medieval swords like the bastard sword were created by moulding the metal from scratch by heating and shaping it, they were not made as is often thought by shaping a cold piece of metal that had already been prepared.
+Medieval swords like the bastard sword were created by molding the metal from scratch by heating and shaping it, they were not made as is often thought by shaping a cold piece of metal that had already been prepared.

-If you actually used a bastard sword and compared it to other similar swords used in medieval times you will find that it is much lighter and easier to handle than most large medieval swords, in fact it is a very pleasant sword to handle.
+If you actually used a bastard sword and compared it to other similar swords used in medieval times you will find that it is much lighter and easier to handle than most large medieval swords, in fact, it is a very pleasant sword to handle.